 Promote the IUHPFL

 Without the help of Indiana’s dedicated teachers and counselors, the IUHPFL would not have enjoyed its tremendous success over the last 50 years.
-In return the IUHPFL continues to limit participation to Indiana-based high schools*.
-Each year, all schools are contacted and invited to participate in the Program.
-Each year, IUHPFL informational materials, including bookmarks, factsheets, Program DVDs and posters are sent to consistently participating schools.
-In addition, the new Program video, downloadable factsheet about the Program and an analysis of how the IUHPFL compares with other study abroad programs provide additional information.
+In return the IUHPFL continues to limit participation to Indiana-based residents and high schools*.
+Each year, all schools are contacted and invited to participate in the program.
+Each year, IUHPFL informational materials, including bookmarks, factsheets, program DVDs and posters are sent to consistently participating schools.
+In addition, the program video, downloadable factsheet about the program and an analysis of how the IUHPFL compares with other study abroad programs provide additional information.
 Schools may contact the IUHPFL at any time to request a copy of the video or other types of materials.

 Qualifying Students and Schools